Limerence

 From a single book to a research thread

-Tennov's framework (intrusive thinking, mood dependency on the limerent object, fear of rejection, intensification under adversity, and "crystallisation" (overlooking flaws while magnifying admirable qualities)) has been taken up by later clinicians and theorists.
-The most explicit attempt to formalise it is the Wakin–Vo I.D.R. model, presented by Albert H. Wakin and Duyen B. Vo in 2008, which frames limerence as an involuntary state of intrusive, obsessive and compulsive thought contingent on perceived emotional reciprocation, and argues it can be genuinely impairing.
+Tennov's framework centres on five features: intrusive thinking, mood dependency on the limerent object, fear of rejection, intensification under adversity, and "crystallisation" (overlooking flaws while magnifying admirable qualities).
+Later clinicians and theorists have taken it up.
+The most explicit attempt to formalise it is the Wakin-Vo I.D.R. model, presented by Albert H. Wakin and Duyen B. Vo in 2008, which frames limerence as an involuntary state of intrusive, obsessive and compulsive thought contingent on perceived emotional reciprocation, and argues it can be genuinely impairing.
 Separately, anthropologist Helen Fisher and colleagues used fMRI to show that early intense romantic love activates dopamine-rich reward regions such as the ventral tegmental area, giving a neurobiological vocabulary for the obsessive pull Tennov described.
-Limerence remains an academic and popular construct rather than a clinical diagnosis: it appears in neither the DSM-5-TR nor the ICD-11.
+Limerence remains an academic and popular construct rather than a clinical diagnosis: it appears in neither the DSM-5-TR nor the ICD-11, though the Cleveland Clinic and other clinical bodies describe it in patient-facing terms.

 In practice